Michael Corleone: The Godfather Part III

 Meanwhile, the Immobiliare deal has stalled, supposedly because the critically ill Pope Paul VI must personally approve it.
 Michael learns that the Immobiliare deal is an elaborate swindle concocted by Immobiliare chairman Licio Lucchesi (Enzo Robutti), who schemed with Vatican Bank head Archbishop Gilday (Donal Donnelly) and accountant Frederick Keinszig (Helmut Berger) to embezzle a fortune from the Vatican Bank, using Michael's "investment" to cover their tracks.
 Hoping to salvage the deal, Michael seeks Don Tommasino's assistance.
 He directs Michael to Cardinal Lamberto (Raf Vallone), the future Pope John Paul I. With Lamberto's prodding, Michael makes his first confession in 30 years, tearfully breaking down as he admits to ordering Fredo's murder.
 Lamberto tells Michael he deserves to suffer for his terrible sins, but that there is hope for his redemption.

 John Paul I dies soon after being elected pope, poisoned by Gilday.
 Michael learns that Altobello (in league with the conspirators) has hired an assassin named Mosca (Mario Donatone) to kill him.
 Mosca murders Tommasino, and Michael vows before his old friend's casket to sin no more.
 Vincent reports that Lucchesi, working with Altobello, is behind the assassination attempts on Michael.

 Weary of the bloody, lonely life of a Don, Michael retires, making Vincent his successor, but not before giving him permission to retaliate.
-In return, Vincent agrees to end his romance with Mary.
+In return, Vincent agrees to end his relationship with Mary.
 That night, Michael, reconciled with Kay and Anthony, watches his son's performance in the opera Cavalleria Rusticana.
-Meanwhile, Vincent has Lucchesi, Gilday and Keinszig murdered; Lucchesi is stabbed to death in his office by Tommasino's longtime bodyguard, Calò, Gilday is shot to death by Neri on the cathedral stairs and Keinszig is abducted, suffocated and left to hang from a bridge, and Connie murders Altobello with a poisoned cannoli.
+Meanwhile, Vincent has Lucchesi, Gilday, and Keinszig murdered, while Connie murders Altobello with a poisoned cannoli.

 After the performance, Mosca shoots Michael, wounding him, and a second bullet hits Mary, killing her.
 Mary's death breaks Michael's spirit, and he screams in agony over her body.
-In an epilogue scene set in 1997, an elderly Michael (age 77) lives alone in Don Tommasino's villa.
-Sitting in the same courtyard where he married Apollonia, he suddenly slumps over in his chair and falls to the ground.
-In the December 2020 release of The Godfather Coda: The Death of Michael Corleone, a recut of the third film, the final scene is re-edited to make Michael's death more indefinite and imply he might have lived even longer into old age in isolation, with many of his family members dead.
+In an epilogue scene set in 1997, an elderly Michael dies alone in the same courtyard where he married Apollonia.

+In the December 2020 release of The Godfather Coda: The Death of Michael Corleone, Coppola's canonical recut of the third film, the final scene is re-edited to portray Michael sitting alone in the courtyard without showing his death.